xibosignage/xibo-manual/source/en/displays_2.md

 **Deauthorise** a Display instead of deleting so that it can be re-authorised at a later date if needed.
 Use the row menu for the Display and click on **Authorise** to toggle to **Deauthorise**.
 This can also be actioned from the **Edit Display** form by selecting **No** for Authorise display.
 {/tip}

+### Jump to Scheduled Layouts

+From v2.3.10 select to 'jump' to Scheduled Layouts for the selected Display.

 ### Send Command

 The **Send Command** functionality is executed via XMR to Players by selecting a predefined command.
 This is useful for sending Players 'Reboot' commands for example.